Mike YangMSc PEng

 - Bachelor of Applied Science, Mechanical Engineering, Biomedical Option, University of British Columbia, 2013.

-- Engineer in Training, Association of Professional Engineers and Geoscientists of British Columbia, 2015.
+- Professional Engineer, Association of Professional Engineers and Geoscientists of British Columbia, 2019.

 - MEA Forensic Engineers & Scientists

 Conducts technical investigations involving motor vehicle accidents including the determination of collision severity, collision sequence, occupant dynamics, seat belt use and effectiveness, and vehicle speed.

 - Sorin Group Canada, Ltd.